reasonml-old/rebel/README.md

 - Needs a flat `src/` directory.
 - Third-party libraries go into `node_modules/`, flat list of all transitive dependencies.
 - Third-party libraries names of the format `foo-bar` are transformed into FooBar when used as module name (source file names aren't allowed to have kebab-case).
 - Every library (including the current one) needs a package.json that lists its npm dependencies in `dependencies` (as usual).
-OPAM/ocamlfind dependencies go into `jengaboot.ocamlfindDependencies`, same format as `dependencies`.
+OPAM/ocamlfind dependencies go into `rebel.ocamlfindDependencies`, same format as `dependencies`.
 - Refer to your own files e.g. `myFoo` as the module `MyFoo` in other files in the current project.
 - Refer to third-party files e.g. `node_modules/bar/src/index.re` as `Bar.Index` in the current project.

 ## For Consumers

-You need to have Jenga, YoJson, Ocamlfind and js_of_ocaml installed via OPAM.
-Additionally, please have `realpath` command-line util installed (temporary requirement).
-- `opam update`
-- `opam pin add -y jenga https://github.com/chenglou/jenga.git#5014bf62bb15fc9649debf214c4f5c3ef54f4682`
-- `opam install js_of_ocaml`
-- `opam install yojson`
-- `opam install ocamlfind`
-- `npm init`
-- `npm install --save-dev jengaboot`
+- `npm install --save-dev reasonml/rebel`
 - Write some files in your `src/`, or install some spec compliant (see above) npm packages.
-- `./node_modules/.bin/run`.
-Ta-da!
+- `./node_modules/.bin/rebel`. :tada: :tada:!
-- Binary in `_build/top/app.out`.
-JavaScript output in `_build/top/app.js`
+- Binary in `_build/src/app.out`

+## Rebel Config

+- backend (string): One of "jsoo", "native", "bucklescript".
+- targets ([string]): entry points for reason application.
+Currently only works with bucklescript.
+- ocamlfindDependencies (object) : place to list ocaml packages that work with ocamlfind

 ### More Info
 **What to put in `gitignore` and `npmignore` when developing a jengaboot compliant project?**